d-blocks/d-blocks-core/README.md

 pip install d-blocks-core
 ```

-### **3. Clone Demo Repository**
+### **3. (Optional) Clone Demo Repository**
-To quickly test the capabilities of D-Blocks, we recommend cloning our demo project repository.
+If you do not have an existing environment with database objects to test the capabilities of d-blocks, you can use our demo project repository.
 This repository contains a small data warehouse definition, including:
 - **DDL scripts to initialize the environment**
 - **DDL scripts for database objects** (tables, views, indexes, etc.)